x70b1/irssi-weed/README.md

 ## The following scripts are used:

 * adv_windowlist.pl
-* awaybar.pl
 * nickcolor_expando.pl
 * smartfilter.pl
 * trackbar22.pl

 Look into the `perl/core/scripts` area in the `config` file.
 The settings for the scripts are set there.

 Check also the `startup` file.